 Every single event we host and project we undertake has this core component.
-If it isn't going to be impactful on people-- we won't do it.
-We don't need to have another dinner dance, just for the sake of having another dinner dance, just because it’s done annually.
+If it isn’t going to be impactful on people, we won’t do it.
+We don’t need to have another dinner dance just for the sake of having another dinner dance or just because it’s done annually.

 About the Greek America Foundation